Behaviour

 As part of our citizenship education, we believe that children need to experience duties and responsibilities that come with being a member of a community in order to help them prepare to play an active role as good citizens.

-At Stanford School we believe that prefects have a very important role to play in the day to day organisation of our school, one in which year 6 pupils consider a prestigious position.
+At Laceby Stanford Primary Academy we believe that prefects have a very important role to play in the day to day organisation of our school, one in which year 6 pupils consider a prestigious position.

 Prefects are expected to set excellent examples at all times in their behaviour, the respect they show others in and around school.
 Our Year 6 Prefects take on many roles and have many responsibilities, such as: